NVIDIA/cuda-python/docs_src/source/module/cudart.rst

          If a graph contains device-updatable nodes and updates those nodes from the device from within the graph, the graph must be uploaded with :py:obj:`~.cuGraphUpload` before it is launched.
 For such a graph, if host-side executable graph updates are made to the device-updatable nodes, the graph must be uploaded before it is launched again.

+    .. autoattribute:: cuda.cudart.cudaLaunchAttributeID.cudaLaunchAttributePreferredSharedMemoryCarveout

+        Valid for launches.
+On devices where the L1 cache and shared memory use the same hardware resources, setting :py:obj:`~.cudaLaunchAttributeValue.sharedMemCarveout` to a percentage between 0-100 signals sets the shared memory carveout preference in percent of the total shared memory for that kernel launch.
+This attribute takes precedence over :py:obj:`~.cudaFuncAttributePreferredSharedMemoryCarveout`.
+This is only a hint, and the driver can choose a different configuration if required for the launch.

 .. autoclass:: cuda.cudart.cudaDeviceNumaConfig

     .. autoattribute:: cuda.cudart.cudaDeviceNumaConfig.cudaDeviceNumaConfigNone